 2. Chimpanzee Trekking & Habituation Experiences – Best things to do in Uganda

 The largest number of chimpanzees in East Africa is in Kibale Forest National Park.
 It is home to around 5000 individuals.
 This makes the park a premier chimpanzee destination.
-Budongo Forest, Kalinzu Forest, Semiliki Forest, and Kyambura Gorge are other places with chimpanzee trekking.
+Budongo Forest, Kalinzu Forest, Semliki Forest, and Kyambura Gorge are other places with chimpanzee trekking.

 3. Best Things To Do In Uganda -Birding in the Pearl of Africa